turingschool/front-end-curriculum/lessons/module-1/json-and-localstorage.md

 The web storage API is a secure way your browser can store key value pairs that are unique to each domain.
 So, if you store some information on a page hosted at `github.com`, then it is not accessible from a page hosted at `twitter.com`.
 This is for security reasons as well as to guarantee that the pages won't end up with conflicting names and overwriting items in storage from another site.

-**NOTE:** Local Storage is not available/usable in all browsers.
-If you are building an application that requires cross-browser compatibility make sure to do some research on feature detection for the browsers you are working with.

 ### Local Storage Methods

 `localStorage` supports the following methods:

+- `localStorage.setItem()` takes two arguments—a key and value (key must be string)—and stores the given value under the provided key.
 - `localStorage.getItem()` gets an item from storage based on the key provided.
-- `localStorage.setItem()` takes two arguments—a key and value (key must be string)—and stores the given value under the provided key.
 - `localStorage.removeItem()` takes a key and removes that key and its associated value from storage.
 - `localStorage.clear()` removes all items from storage for that domain.